near/docs/docs/faq/naj-faq.md

   }
 ```

-This means we're using a custom environment, which may be something most web2 developers haven't had to do.
+_(Here we're using a custom environment which may be something most web2 developers haven't had to do.)_
-That's where you can see where the sausage is made.

-Why did we do this in near-cli?
-I dunno!
-Please help contribute and fix this strangeness, friends.

 ---